 Graphene Oxide and Reduced Graphene Oxide are available in powder form, as a dispersion, or as a spin coated film which is available in oxide or reduced forms.
 Please contact us today to discuss your needs.

 Graphene Oxide synthesis methods have been known for decades.
-Originally called graphite oxide, Graphene oxide is a compound of carbon, oxygen, and hydrogen in variable ratios.
+Originally called graphite oxide, it is a compound of carbon, oxygen, and hydrogen in variable ratios.
 It is synthesized by exfoliating graphite with strong oxidizers, rinsed repeatedly until the the rinse water is PH neutral and then freeze dried to preserve solubility.
 Many companies try to reduce the rinsing or skip the freeze drying but they are critical to success in using the product.
 The bulk product is a brownish/yellowish solid material that retains the layer structure of graphite but with a much larger and irregular spacing.
 It doesn’t require post production functionalization as it consists of graphene sheets with hydroxyl, carboxyl, & epoxide groups.
 It is soluble in Di water, NMP, DMF, THF, Ethanol, and other solvents that behave like water.
 GO can be reduced using several methods such as laser, microwave, electrochemically, hydrazine vapor treatment, or by annealing at temperatures from 250-400C in a forming gas (95% argon, 5% hydrogen) environment yielding the intrinsically high electrical and thermal conductivity of graphene.

 Molecular Structure of Graphene Oxide